greenorbitspace/hub/userguide/content/en/docs/glossary/f/fair-trade.md

 ---
 title: Fair Trade
 ref: fair-trade
+weight: 1
+exported_at: '2025-06-16T15:05:43.338719+00:00'
-description: Fair Trade is a trading partnership, based on dialogue, transparency, and respect, that seeks greater equity in international trade.
-It advocates for fair prices, decent working conditions, and fair terms of trade for farmers and workers, particularly in developing countries.
+definition: Fair Trade is a trading partnership that seeks greater equity in international trade by ensuring fair wages, working conditions, and environmental sustainability for producers in developing countries.
+It promotes transparency, accountability, and respect for the rights of workers, aiming to empower marginalized communities and foster sustainable livelihoods.
-notion_page_id: e4be63c1-8023-4c4f-84fa-9c2b7d1d36df
-exported_at: '2025-06-16T14:24:37.600570+00:00'
 tags:
 - sustainability
 - advocacy
 - resources
-category:
+id: GL41
+categories:
 - Sustainability & Environment
-id: GL41
 ---